GolfOcean334/Kitchen-Project/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.

 ### License
-This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/GolfOcean334/Kitchen-Project/blob/main/LICENSE) file for more details.

 ---